Danish retirement pension

 Can you take your Danish retirement pension with you to another Nordic country?

-You can read more (in Danish) at borger.dk.
+You can read more at borger.dk.

-See the Nordic tax portal, Nordic eTax, for more information about the taxation of pensions in the Nordic Region.
+See the Nordic tax portal, Nordic eTax, for more information about taxation of pensions in the Nordic Region.

-Who should you contact if you have questions?
+Who should you contact if you have questions about the Danish state retirement pension?

-Further information
+More information

 Please fill in our contact form if you have any questions or if you have encountered an obstacle in another Nordic country.